jrbalsano/lab8-node/README.md

 make install
 ```

 Next, we're going to create a symlink for node.
+A symlink is a secondary
+entry in our directory structure that points to an existing location in the
-We need a symlink because node
+directory structure (like a shortcut on your desktop).
+We need a symlink
-is going to expect to find a folder `~/.node_modules` to exist, but its
+because node is going to expect to find a folder `~/.node_modules` to exist,
-actually located at `~/.local/lib/node_modules`.
-So, we create a symlink - a
+but it's actually located at `~/.local/lib/node_modules`.
+So, we create a
-secondary entry in our directory structure that points to an existing location
-in the directory structure:
+symlink:

 ```
 cd ~